Koena-SAS/connect-access/docs/docs/developer-documentation/contributing.md

 The end to end tests are currently located in the frontend directory, and are using [CodeceptJS](https://codecept.io/).

+#### With development environment

-To run the backend and frontend in end to end tests you need also to install `pm2`:
+To run the backend and frontend in end to end tests with development environment you need also to install `pm2`:

 ```bash
 npm install -g pm2